-Frequent urination is needing to urinate more often than is normal for you.
-There is a wide range of normal frequency of urination.
-If you find yourself having to go noticeably more often than your usual and you have not changed your behavior (for instance, increasing your fluid intake), this is considered frequent urination.
-Urinating more than 2.5 liters of fluid per day is considered excessive (MedlinePlus).
+Frequent urination is when you need to urinate more often than is normal for you.
+There is no concrete rule about what constitutes normal urination.
+If you find yourself going more often than usual but you haven’t changed your behavior (for example, started drinking more fluid), it is considered frequent urination.
+Urinating more than 2.5 liters of fluid per day is considered excessive.

 Common causes of abdominal pain and frequent urination include: